nickbryan/httputil/README.md

 # httputil
-Package `httputil` provides utility helpers for working with net/http adding sensible defaults, bootstrapping, and removing boilerplate code required to build web services.
+Package `httputil` provides utility helpers for working with `net/http`, adding sensible defaults, bootstrapping, and eliminating boilerplate code commonly required when building web services.
+This package aims to streamline the development of HTTP-based applications by offering a cohesive set of tools for HTTP server configuration, request handling, error management, and more.

 <div align="center">